Kidscorner

 Her mind, entangled in a spinning wheel

-with a thousand threads
+With a thousand threads.

-They called her a refugee
+They called her a refugee.

-She caught remnants of another life
+She caught remnants of another life,

-the tunes of her grandma left behind
+Tunes her grandma left behind.

-a heavy sadness settled
+A heavy sadness settled in,

-She lost fibers of her woven fabric
+She lost fibers from her woven fabric.

-They called her a refugee
+They called her a refugee.

-One morning a new melody arose
+One morning, a new melody arose,

-spun from a daring sunset
+Spun from a daring sunset.

-Some took her by the hand
+Some took her by the hand,

-embraced her in a new land
+Embraced her in a new land.

-They call her a friend
+They call her a friend.

 The Poetry book I found is called On the Move, poems about migration by Michael Rosen